jescab01/jescab01.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  Psychologist and computational neuroscientist at
+  Psychologist and computational neuroscientist at the
   <a href='https://meg.ucm.es/es'>Center for Cognitive and Computational Neuroscience (C3N)</a>,
   Universidad Complutense de Madrid.
-  <em>Understanding the brain, to shape behaviour</em>.
+  <em>Understanding the brain to shape behaviour</em>.
   <a href="mailto:Jescab01@ucm.es">Jescab01@ucm.es</a>  ||
   <a href="https://www.linkedin.com/in/jesús-cabrera-álvarez-92136712a/?locale=en_US" target="_blank"><i class="fab fa-linkedin"></i> </a> |
   <a href="https://bsky.app/profile/jescab01.bsky.social" target="_blank"><i class="fab fa-bluesky"></i> </a> |